Convergence of HX Preconditioner for Maxwell's Equations with Jump Coefficients (ii): The Main Results: Proofs

-In this subsection, we are devoted to the proof of the stability estimates in Theorem~\ref{thm:main1} based on the Helmholtz decomposition defined in the previous subsection. \begin{definition}\l{def:4.1} For a subdomain $\o_r$, another subdomain $\o_{r'}$ is called a ``parent" of $\o_r$ if $\bar\o_{r'}\cap\bar\o_{r}\not=\emptyset$ and $\al_{r'} \geq \al_r$. \end{definition} \begin{definition}\l{def:4.2} A parent of subdomain $\o_r$ is called a level-$1$ ancestor of $\o_r$, and a parent of a level-$1$ ancestor of $\o_r$ is called a level-$2$ ancestor of $\o_r$.
+Let us recall two definitions introduced in Subsection 5.1.2 of \cite{HuShuZou2013}. \begin{definition}\l{def:4.1} For a subdomain $\o_r$, another subdomain $\o_{r'}$ is called a ``parent" of $\o_r$ if $\bar\o_{r'}\cap\bar\o_{r}\not=\emptyset$ and $\al_{r'} \geq \al_r$. \end{definition} \begin{definition}\l{def:4.2} A parent of subdomain $\o_r$ is called a level-$1$ ancestor of $\o_r$, and a parent of a level-$1$ ancestor of $\o_r$ is called a level-$2$ ancestor of $\o_r$.
 In general, a parent of a level-$j$ ancestor of $\o_r$ is called a level-$(j+1)$ ancestor of $\o_r$. \end{definition}